esmf-org/esmf/src/addon/ESMX/README.md

 The ESMX layer is built on top of the ESMF and NUOPC APIs.

 The idea behind ESMX is to make it as simple as possible for a user to build, run, and test NUOPC based systems.
 The approach implemented is the same whether applied to a single component, or a fully coupled system of NUOPC-compliant components.
-ESMX user interfaces are implemented through configuration files.
+ESMX user interfaces are implemented through [YAML](https://yaml.org/) based configuration files.

 Major objectives of ESMX are:
  - **Simplification** of standing up new NUOPC-based systems.